Applications are now closed!

-The RBC Aboriginal Student Awards Program was launched in 1992 to assist Aboriginal students to complete post-secondary education, and provide an opportunity for RBC® to strengthen its relationship with the Aboriginal community.
-Selected students are awarded up to $4,000 each academic year for two to four years to use towards tuition, textbooks, supplies and living expenses.
+The RBC Indigenous Student Awards Program was launched in 1992 to assist Indigenous students to complete post-secondary education, and provide an opportunity for RBC® to strengthen its relationship with the Indigenous community.
+Selected students are awarded up to $5,000 each academic year for two to four years to use towards tuition, textbooks, supplies and living expenses.

 - For students majoring in disciplines related to the financial services industry

 - For students majoring in disciplines unrelated to the financial services industry

 We also consider scholarship recipients who are interested in careers in financial services for summer and post-graduate employment.

 You are eligible to apply to the RBC Indigenous Student Awards Program if you are a Status Indian*, a Non-status Indian, Inuit or Métis and meet these criteria:

 - You are a permanent resident or citizen of Canada

 - You have applied or are currently attending an accredited post-secondary institution in Canada

 - You maintain a full course load that leads to a recognized degree, certificate or diploma

 - You have at least two years remaining in post-secondary studies as of September 2021